Thanks for visiting the Chapel Hill Tire blog. Today’s post answers a question we hear quite often: “What happens when you don’t get an oil change?”

 When you can’t keep all the balls in the air, is it really that bad to wait a few more months to get an oil change?

-Even if you have no mechanical knowledge, you probably suspect that it’s not a good idea to put this one off.
+Even if you have no mechanical knowledge, you probably suspect that it’s not a good idea to put off your regularly scheduled oil changes.
 Let’s explore why.

 What happens when you don’t get an oil change?